Joey Ryan Addresses Sexual Assault Allegations, Says Impact Wrestling Fired Him To Gain ‘Clout’

 On Saturday, former Impact Wrestling star Joey Ryan reactivated his social media accounts and posted a nearly hour-long video where he discussed the sexual assault allegations he faced as part of the #SpeakingOut movement.

-In the video, which can be viewed in its entirety here, Ryan started by saying he shared it for the people who still support him amid the accusations he dealt with last month.
+In the video, which can be viewed in its entirety here, Ryan started by saying he shared it for the people who still support him despite the accusations he dealt with last month.
 He explained that he initially did not comment on the matter because his therapist asked him to go on a social media hiatus.
 He added that his lawyer gave him similar advice, telling the wrestler not to comment until he has reviewed all the claims.

 “I know that therapy is about progress and not perfection, but I do want to make one thing perfectly clear, I have never had sex with a woman without her consent,” Ryan stressed at the 1:10 mark of the clip.